praveenh001/virtual-mouse-opencv-project/README.md

 step 2: install opencv,mediapipe and pyautogui packages

-run this command in terminal for package instalation :
+run this command in terminal for package installation :

     pip install pyautogui mediapipe opencv-python